ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/channel-form/overview.md

 - Server-side validation.
 - Handles AJAX requests and can output responses in JSON.

-NOTE: See the [template generator](control-panel/template-manager.md#template-generators) for the channel form in ExpressionEngine 7.5+.

 ## Basic Usage

-TIP: Please visit the [Examples](channels/channel-form/examples.md) page to see a variety of implementations.
+TIP: You can view the [Examples](channels/channel-form/examples.md) page to see a variety of implementations.
+ The Channel Form [Template Generator](templates/generators.md) can also help create a functional template that demonstrates the parameters and variables documented below.

 The first thing you will need is a `{exp:channel:form}` tag pair, along with a few [parameters](#parameters) to determine where to submit the entry: